Matt Braly: Personal life

 Braly is of Thai descent.
-His mother, On Braly, provided the voice of Mrs. Boonchuy on Amphibia.
-Braly and his wife, software engineer Katherine Bedrosian, both attended Christian Brothers High School together.
-They married on April 21, 2018.
-On January 31, 2025, Braly became a father as he and Bedrosian welcomed their first child, a boy named Alex.
+His mother, On Braly, provided the voice of Mrs. Boonchuy on Amphibia, in her first-ever voice acting role.
+Braly married Katherine "Katie" Bedrosian, a software engineer, on April 21, 2018 at the Sacramento Zoo.
+Prior to this he attended the same high school, Christian Brothers High School, with her, with both graduating the same year.
+They had their first child, Alex, on January 31, 2025.
+Braly and Bedrosian also have a cat named Domino.

-As a child, Braly used to watch films such as Mortal Kombat (1995) due to them being filmed in Thailand, as there was no Thai representation on television.
-He also used to draw characters from franchises like Mortal Kombat and Sonic the Hedgehog.
 Braly is a fan of the Sonic the Hedgehog franchise, and was inspired by the opening sequence in the first episode of the anime Sonic X for the climax of the Amphibia episode "True Colors".
 Similarly, he was inspired by several horror films for the episode "The Shut-In" due to being a horror fan.
 He is also a fan of the Disney series Gargoyles and the film The Princess and the Frog; cast members from both productions have appeared through Amphibia.
-Both Braly and his wife are fans of RuPaul's Drag Race; RuPaul himself had a recurring role in season 3 of Amphibia.
+Both Braly and his wife are fans of RuPaul's Drag Race; RuPaul himself had a recurring role in season 3 of Amphibia as Mr. X.

+Braly has suffered from short bowel syndrome since childhood.